hal/dmr.scala/README.md

 - `ModelNode.asDouble`
 - `ModelNode.asString`

 These methods return `Option` instances of the relevant type.
-This is because not all methods make sense on all kind of model nodes:
+This is because not all conversions make sense on all kind of model nodes:

 ```scala